amitchatterjee/knowledgenet/doc/concepts.md

 One way to view the Knowledge->Ruleset->Rule hierarchy is to consider it as a car owner's troubleshooting manual, with each chapter akin to ruleset and each section akin to rule; each section defining conditions to ascertain or derive some diagnosis.

-The knowledge is completely static and is created during the development cycle of a project.
-The knowledge does not include any facts.
-The facts are provided along with reference to the knowledge during execution of a service, as denoted below:
+The knowledge component includes static content - rulesets and rules, that are defined during the development cycle of a project by rule authors.
+When the application is started, the knowledge components are initialized either programmatically or via configuration as explained in later.

+### Transaction
+Once the knowledge contents are initialized, the application is ready to process incoming transactions.
+Incoming transactions can be received as a scheduled jobs or requests received from a message broker, web services requests, etc. Each transaction must include a set of facts and the knowledge component as input.
+On receiving the request, the ruleset is executed using the supplied facts.
+The output is a set of facts that are produced by the execution.
+A transaction can be denoted as follows:

-> Set\<result_facts> = service(Set\<input_facts\>, Knowledge)
+> Set\<result_facts> = service.execute(Set\<input_facts\>, Knowledge)

-The relationship between various entities involved in a Pyrete service is show below:
+The relationship between various entities involved in a Pyrete service is shown below:

+#### What happens inside a transaction?
+Please refer to the diagram below while reading this section.

 ![Pyrete Entity Relationship](./Pyrete-Entity-Relationship.drawio.png)

+The blue boxes represent the entities that are created during the development phase (or authoring phase).
+The runtime components are represented using green (service) and red (facts and other execution artifacts) boxes.
+As mentioned earlier, the **execute** function in the **service** module is the endpoint for initiating a transaction.

+The first step involves iterating through each ruleset and sequencing them for execution.
+For each ruleset, a **Session** is created.
+The session iterates through each rule of the ruleset and creates an execution graph.